Applicita/Orleans.Results/README.md

     ```
     dotnet new mcs-orleans-results
     ```
-    This will add the [ErrorCode.cs](https://github.com/Applicita/Orleans.Results/blob/main/src/ErrorCode.cs) and [Result.cs](https://github.com/Applicita/Orleans.Results/blob/main/src/Result.cs) files there (if you prefer, you can copy the files there manually)
+    This will add the [ErrorNr.cs](https://github.com/Applicita/Orleans.Results/blob/main/src/ErrorNr.cs) and [Result.cs](https://github.com/Applicita/Orleans.Results/blob/main/src/Result.cs) files there (if you prefer, you can copy the files there manually)

 3) Update the `Example` namespace in the added files to match your project
-4) Edit the `ErrorCode` enum to define error codes
+4) Edit the `ErrorNr` enum to define error codes

 ## Why?
 The result pattern solves a common problem: it returns an object indicating success or failure of an operation instead of throwing/using exceptions.